PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 Title: Create and read netCDF files
-Slug: into_netcdf4
+Slug: intro_netcdf4
 Date: 2014-12-04 12:25 UTC-07:00
 Authors: Earle Wilson
 Tags: netCDF, netCDF4
 Summary: An introduction to netCDF and the netCDF4 python module.

+## Motivation

+NetCDF has become my go-to method for saving data to disk.
+In my opinion, when it comes to handling large numerical arrays, NetCDF is far superior to other data formats such as ascii, .mat and even pickle.
+However, my experience with netCDF wasn't always smooth.
+I didn't find the process of using *dimensions*, *attributes* and *variables* to construct a *dataset* to be very intuitive.
+I kept asking myself, why go through all that trouble when I can save my data as a mat-file using one line of code?
+As a beginner, the netCDF documentation didn't offer much help either.
+They all seem to assume that readers understood the basics of using netCDF and just want to learn the syntax of particular interface.

+Here, I hope to make the intial steps towards learning using netCDF a less daunting.
+I demonstrate how to create, read and explore a netCDF file.
+I also make mention of some advanced features that I've found useful.

 ## What is netCDF?

 [NetCDF](http://www.unidata.ucar.edu/software/netcdf/) is a data storage format commonly used within the geoscience community.
-The acronym stands for Network Common Data Format and it refers to a "set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data"[^0].
-NetCDF is a database as much as it is a data format as it provides a built-in hierarchical structure to better organize and document data.
-Moreover, it is especially suited to handle large numerical datasets as it allows users to access all or just a portion of a dataset without loading its entirety into memory.
-The software is maintained by developers at [Unidata](http://www.unidata.ucar.edu/software/netcdf/), which is a subsidary of [UCAR](http://www2.ucar.edu/).
+The acronym stands for Network Common Data Format and it refers to a "set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data"[^0].The software is maintained by developers at [Unidata](http://www.unidata.ucar.edu/software/netcdf/), which is a subsidary of [UCAR](http://www2.ucar.edu/).

+**One of the main advantages of using NetCDF is that it has a built-in hierarchical structure that facilitates better organization and documentation of data**.
+Moreover, it is well suited to handle large numerical datasets as it allows users to access all or just a portion of a dataset without loading its entirety into memory.

 ## Versions of netCDF